smu095/presentations/mcmc-pymc3-101/docs/README.md

 $\dfrac{p(\theta^* \, \vert\,y)}{p(\theta \, \vert\, y)} = \dfrac{\dfrac{p(\theta^*) p(y\, \vert\,\theta^*)}{p(y)}}{\dfrac{p(\theta) p(y\, \vert\,\theta)}{p(y)}} = \dfrac{p(\theta^*) p(y\, \vert\,\theta^*)}{p(\theta) p(y\, \vert\,\theta)} = \dfrac{\tilde{p}(\theta^* \, \vert\,y)}{\tilde{p}(\theta \, \vert\, y)}$,

 where $\tilde{p}(\theta \, \vert \, y) \propto p(\theta \, \vert \,y)$.
-This shows that we only need an expression that is proportional to the posterior density.
-We know that this is the prior times the likelihood.
-The problematic normalising constant cancels out.
+This shows that we only need an expression that is proportional to the posterior density, because the problematic normalising constant cancels out.
+We already have this expression when formulating a Bayesian inference problem: It is the product of the prior and the likelihood, which are typically defined by us.

-Secondly, how do we know that the sequence of parameters that result from the MH algortithm are in fact draws from the true posterior distribution?
+Secondly, how do we know that the sequence of parameters that result from the MH algorithm are in fact draws from the true posterior distribution $p(\theta \,\vert\, y)$?
 We can show this (adapted from [1] p.
 856) by considering the transition probabilities of the Markov chain defined by the MH algorithm:

 $P(X_t = \theta^* \,\vert\, X_{t-1} = \theta_{t-1}) = \begin{cases}q(\theta^* \, \vert \, \theta_{t-1})r_{\theta^*}, &\text{if}\ \theta^* \neq \theta_{t-1} \\ q(\theta_{t-1} | \theta_{t-1}) + \sum_{\theta^* \neq \theta_{t-1}} q(\theta^* \,\vert\, \theta_{t-1})[1 - r_{\theta^*}], & \text{o.w.} \end{cases}$

 Let's decipher this.
-Consider the following cases
+Consider the things that can happen in this chain:

 1. We make the transition $\theta_{t-1} \rightarrow \theta^*$.
 This means we must have proposed $\theta^*$ and it was accepted with probability $r_{\theta^*}$.